near/docs/docs/2.develop/contracts/anatomy.md

 :::

 ### Public and Private methods
-All public methods that appear in the main file (`🚀 main.as`, `🦀 lib.rs`) will be **accessible** by all users in the blockchain.
+All public methods that appear in the main file will be **accessible by all users** in the blockchain.
 In the snippet above, such methods are:

 1. `init`: Enables to initialize the contract with a specific `beneficiary`.
-2. `donate`: A method in which the users attach NEARs in order to make a donation.
+2. `donate`: A method in which the users attaches NEARs in to donate.
-3. `get_donation_by_number`: Returns a object with two fields: account_id, and amount.
-Represents a donation recorded in the system.
+3. `get_donation_by_number`: Returns a recorded donation, stating how much a user donated.

 All the other methods remain private, and can only be called from within the contract.